gasolin/webby/README.md

 * `Search` and `Open` are the default verbs, we don't need to type them manually.
 * `Search providers` are exposed as default verbs. (ex: user could use `wikipedia <keyword>`/`w <keyword>` to search wikipedia directly)

+### order-tag-suggestion interface

 User is able to found what she needs quickly through keyboard and tags:
-* key in on input field to get instant results from several resources ** the tag field will show correspondent action tags ** the suggestion field will show available suggestions
+* key in on input field to get instant results from several resources ** the tag field will show correspondent order tags and instant suggestion tags ** the suggestion field will show available actions
-* Tap verb tag will further scoping the selections
+* Tap order tag will further scoping the selections
-* key in to filter verb tags, use space to match `verb + noun` pattern
+* key in to filter order tags, use space to match certain `verb + noun` pattern

+### Chat activity

+Webdeacon interact with you with chat-like interface.
+Just like any other instant messengers, all previous dialog are listed as an activity stream.

 ## Rules

-1. respect existing searchbar interactions, so user no need to relearn.
+1. respect existing browser searchbar and instant messenger's interactions, so user has pretty small barrier to use Webdeacon.

-2. use verb + noun format to execute new commands
+2. always use `verb + noun` format to execute new commands

-Moonbar maintain a defined verbs set on `device`.
+Moonbar maintain a defined order(verbs) set on `device`. `noun` generally denotes the `search term`.

-`noun` (search term)

-3. show all available verb tags when no user input
+3. show all available order tags when no user input

-4. while user typing, they can tap tag to scope the suggestions
+4. while user typing, they can tap tag to further scoping the suggestions

+5. Extensions are just normal URLs.
+User could choose to open it in new window or embed it in the dialog.

 ## Willing to Contribute?